-Update: From the Department of Environment of Malaysia which publishes API* readings 3 times a day from 4 sites in Johor (as well as the rest of Malaysia).
+Update: From the Department of Environment of Malaysia [link broken so it was removed] which publishes API* readings 3 times a day from 4 sites in Johor (as well as the rest of Malaysia).
 A reading above 100 is unhealthy, above 300 is hazardous.
 With readings of 300 and above: healthy people will experience reduced endurance in activities.
 There may be strong irritations and symptoms and may trigger other illnesses.
 Elders and the sick should remain indoors and avoid exercise.
 Healthy individuals should avoid out door activities.
 For readings of 200-250, healthy people will be noticeably affected.
 People with breathing or heart problems will experience reduced endurance in activities.
 These individuals and elders should remain indoors and restrict activities.

 |Jun 18th||Kota Tinggi||107||118||126|

 |Jun 19th||Kota Tinggi||137||138||166|

 Subscribe to the RSS feed for the Living in Malaysia blog.
 You may also like, Circumhorizontal Arcs, Fire Rainbows, Cloud Rainbows in JB from a day when pollution wasn’t a problem and nature put on a show.